Asis Boats: History

-Boats
+Amphibious Boats

+ASIS Boats offers a range of amphibious boats, these boats come equipped with a full 4-Wheel-Drive system.
+The system relies on Hydro-electric engines powered by an inboard gas powered engine.
+The wheels can be raised and lowered as wished and enable the operator to seamlessly move in and out of the water as needed.

+These amphibious boats come very handy for emergency and rescue services during emergencies and floodings due to the decrease of intervention time and the possibility of reaching zones that wouldn't be reachable by other means like cars or airplanes.

+Other

 The company also provides training to their customers in piloting and maintaining the boats.

 The company's RHIB Patrol and Rescue Boat was featured in Yacht Emirates Magazine in 2014, where the innovative design was highlighted.

-Awards

 ASIS was awarded the Business of The Year Award at the Gulf Capital SME Awards in 2015 and Nouhra was named Entrepreneur of The Year.